On the complement of nef divisors on projective manifolds

-The main result of our paper is the following necessary and sufficient condition of Hartogs property for the complement of a nef effective divisor on a projective manifold.
+The main result of this paper is the following necessary and sufficient condition for the Hartogs phenomenon for complements of nef effective divisors on projective manifolds.

-\begin{theorem1} Let $X'$ be a complex projective manifold, $\dim X'>1$, $D$ be an effective nef divisor with a connected support $Z$, $X:=X'\setminus Z$.
-Then $X$ is not Hartogs if and only if $D$ is abundant of Iitaka dimension one. \end{theorem1}
+\begin{theorem1} Let $X'$ be a complex projective manifold, $\dim X'>1$, $D$ an effective nef divisor with connected support $Z$, $X:=X'\setminus Z$.
+Then $X$ is not Hartogs if and only if $D$ is abundant with Iitaka dimension one. \end{theorem1}

-The sufficient part of the proof is standard (Section \ref{case11}) and based on arguments as in the proof of \cite[Proposition 2.1]{Kaw1} and the good properties of Hartogs property regarding proper holomorphic maps (Section \ref{prophart}).
-The necessary part of the proof is actually the same as in \cite{Fek}, where we proved Hartogs property for the case $\nu(D)>1$ for an arbitrary nef effective divisor with connected support.
-Now, we only need to consider the case of the Iitaka dimension $k(D)=0$ and numerical dimension $\nu(D)=1$ (Section \ref{case01}).
-An elementary homological algebra implies that we need to investigate the set $|-mD|_{U}|$ of effective divisors on a sufficiently small neighbourhood $U$ of $Z$ that are linearly equivalent to $(-mD)|_{U}$ (Sections \ref{homologal} and \ref{linsys}).
+The sufficient part is standard (Section \ref{case11}) and based on arguments from \cite[Proposition 2.1]{Kaw1} or directly on \cite[Corollary 1]{Russo1} (see also Lemma \ref{Russo}), and good properties of the Hartogs property under proper holomorphic maps (Section \ref{prophart}).
+The necessary part follows the same approach as \cite{Fek}, where we proved the Hartogs property for $\nu(D)>1$.
+Now we only need to consider the case $\kappa(D)=0$ and $\nu(D)=1$ (Section \ref{case01}).
+Specifically, we investigate the complete linear system $|-D|_{U}|$ associated with $(-D)|_{U}$ over a small neighborhood $U$ of $Z$ (Sections \ref{homologal} and \ref{linsys}).